oznur1/Fullstack_RecipeApp/README.md

 # A simple fullstack recipe app where users can create and view recipes.
-It is built using React for the frontend, Node.js and Express for the backend, and MongoDB as the database.
+It is built using React for the frontend, Node.js and Express for the backend.

 # Backend Framework
 - express.js